 You also need to leverage the capabilities of technology to constantly search for evidence of threats and compromises, and have processes in place to remove the malware and prevent hackers from getting back in again.

 Because malware is a constantly shifting target, this can be difficult to manage for organizations that don't have dedicated malware expertise or resources.

 Managed detection and response (MDR) services can help.
 MDR providers

 have technology for continuous monitoring and threat detection/response, along with a team of security engineers who work as an extension of your team around the clock.
 With threat detection and response capabilities that are part of a SOC-as-a-service

 offering, you can stay ahead of malware threats and respond more effectively to any malware before it causes widespread mayhem.

-If you're looking for more information or are ready to get started on defending your organization, check out a demo
+If you're looking for more information or are ready to get started on developing great cybersecurity measures at your organization, check out a demo